 - Vitamin D is very important in helping with the absorption of calcium, it is also important in the facilitation of REM sleep and I’ve read a number of articles linking vitamin D deficiency to depression, vertigo, and memory problems for example.

 - Artificial, commercial vitamin D such as Viosterol (D2) is produced by exposing ergosterol (a sterol found in fungus) to ultraviolet light.
 D2 is technically the only vitamin D supplement available to strict vegans and vegetarians since D3 is produced from animals (since I wrote this post, vegan D3 has become readily available), usually sheep’s wool!
-Yes, that’s right, they take all the lovely greasy oil (lanolin) from sheep’s wool and irradiate it with UV to produce vitamin D3 supplements. :-) So if you are vegan or vegetarian, you might want to check if any of your foods have been ‘fortified’ with vitamin D3.
+Yes, that’s right, they take all the lovely greasy oil (lanolin) from sheep’s wool and irradiate it with UV to produce vitamin D3 supplements. :-) So if you are vegan or strict vegetarian, you might want to check if any of your foods have been ‘fortified’ with animal-sourced vitamin D3.
 In my case, although I would like to be fully vegetarian, I’m afraid my health and my responsibilities are a higher priority.

 - Natural sources (although I would definitely not recommend these) of vitamin D3 include; free-range egg yolks and milk but these don’t really contain enough to make much difference to our health (unless vitamin D2 or D3 has been added to milk for example).
-The best natural dietary sources for health are fish-liver oil such as cod-liver oil, and oily fish such as salmon and tuna (but again I would definitely not recommend these).
+The most potent ‘natural’ dietary sources are fish-liver oil such as cod-liver oil, and oily fish such as salmon and tuna (but again I would definitely not recommend these).